formatjs/formatjs/website/docs/tooling/cli.md

 ### `--extract-source-location`

 Whether the metadata about the location of the message in the source file should be extracted.
 If `true`, then `file`, `start`, and `end` fields will exist for each extracted message descriptors. (default: `false`)

-### `--module-source-name [name]`

-The ES6 module source name of the React Intl package.
-Defaults to: `"react-intl"`, but can be changed to another name/path to React Intl.

 ### `--additional-component-names [comma-separated-names]`